IlkaGerhardts/IlkaGerhardts.github.io/_pages/about.md

 Hello - welcome to my website.

-I'm an assistant professor (non-tenure track) at LMU Munich.
-I'm a member of the collaborative research center TRR 190 and a CESifo Affiliate Member.
-During my PhD scholarships and visits....
+I am an Assistant Professor (non-tenure track) at the Ludwig-Maximilians-Universität (LMU) in Munich and a member of the CESifo network as well as the collaborative research center TRR 190.
+I am alumni of the Fulbright Commission, the Joachim-Herz-Stiftung, the Elite Network of Bavaria, as well as the excellence programme LMUMentoring.
+During my PhD I visited the Broom Center at UCSB.

 My research interests focus on Health Economics, Education Economics, and Applied Microeconometrics.

+You can contact me at ilka.gerhardts[at]econ.lmu.de.